New-Vektor-Group/nvg-js/README.md

 ```
 <script src="http://ex.nvg-team.com/nvg.js"></script>
 ```
 Next, connect libs.
-Instead of "path" write path where is located lib folder.
+Instead of "path" write path where is located lib folder or leave it empty "", if it is local.
 ```
 <script lang="js">...Here...</script>
 ```